-A fascinating and rich history, a stunning interplay of different architectural styles, beautiful natural landscape, and a lovely weather are only some of the reasons why you would want to visit Granada, in the charming southern Spanish Andalucia region, now.
+A fascinating and rich history, a stunning interplay of different architectural styles, beautiful natural landscape, and lovely weather are only some of the reasons why you would want to visit Granada, in the charming southern Spanish Andalucia region, now.

 Granada has and always will have a special place in my heart.
 I’ve visited this amazing city seven times in the past few years.
 It’s still my favourite city in the world even after visiting 17 countries.